 In April 2014 our delivery center in South Carolina in the US became fully operational.
 We also opened an additional delivery center in Pennsylvania in the US in September 2014.
 In 2016, we opened an additional delivery center in the Philippines at Iloilo, and in fiscal 2017 we expanded into France, Germany and Turkey.
 In fiscal 2019, we added new facilities in Palma, Spain, and the Philippines.
 In fiscal 2020, we added new facilities in Pune and Gurgaon, India and the Philippines.
 In fiscal 2021, we added new facilities in Gurgaon, India, Australia and the Philippines.
 In fiscal 2022, we added new facilities in Hyderabad, India and the Philippines.
+During the six months ended September 30, 2022 we added new facilities in Indore and Vizag, India and Philippines and facilities related to our acquisition of Vuram (primarily in Chennai, Bangalore and Trichy, India, US and Canada).
 We intend to continue to expand our global footprint in order to maintain an appropriate cost structure and meet our clients' delivery needs.
 We plan to establish additional delivery centers in the Asia Pacific, North America and Europe, which may involve expanding into countries other than those in which we currently operate.
 Our expansion plans may also involve expanding into less developed countries, which may have less political, social or economic stability and less developed infrastructure and legal systems.
 As we expand our business into new countries, we may encounter regulatory, personnel, technological and other difficulties that increase our expenses or delay our ability to start up our operations or become profitable in such countries.
 This may affect our relationships with our clients and could have an adverse effect on our business, results of operations, financial condition and cash flows.